 Join Friends of Tanner Springs year-round as we restore the oak-prairie habitat at Tanner Springs Park in Portland’s Pearl District.
 All you need is a pair of garden gloves.
 We have the tools.
-If you don’t know much about oak savannas, upland prairies or plants in general, don’t worry.
+If you don’t know much about oak savannas, upland prairies, or plants in general, don’t worry.
 We’ll teach you.
 Our projects are tied to the seasons but vary weekly.
-Some regular tasks have included clearing waterways, weeding, pathway detailing and setting seed.
+Some regular tasks have included clearing waterways, weeding, pathway detailing, and setting seeds.
 More seasonal tasks have been larger plantings and pond enhancements.

 Print volunteer forms and mail in to: